francescmarti00/dmu-multimedia/md/TECH2015-Module-Handbook.md

 Throughout the module please get in touch if you have anything to say on the content or the way we teach it.
 We’re very open to comments, good and bad, that will help to shape and improve the module.
 Similarly, if you’re having problems keeping up or don’t understand a particular concept, please get in touch as soon as possible and we’ll be able to help you more easily.

-Thom Corah - Module Leader
+Francesc Martí - Module Leader

 [Back to the Contents](#toc)